 As a result, the current buildings at Strahov Monastery were constructed mainly in the seventeenth and eighteenth centuries.
 The most interesting parts of the monastery are the Theological Hall and Philosophical Hall.

-The Theological Hall was built between 1671 and 1679 and houses the theological book collection of the famous Strahov library.
+The Theological Hall is the oldest part of the famous Strahov Library.
+It was built between 1671 and 1679 after a design by Giovani Domenico Orsi.
+It houses the theological book collection of the library.
 Its collection contains over 200,000 books and includes works from famous printers such as Christoffel Plantin.
 Besides valuable books, the hall also contains several geographical and astronomical globes from the seventeenth century.

 The frescoes on the ceiling of the Theological Hall took four years to complete.
 They depict the profession of the librarian.